 The V at the bottom of the pennant is positioned in the centre, 2″ (5cm) up from the bottom edge.

-Click here to download our templates, we also have triangle ones available for your use!
+Click here to download our Bunting Pattern, we also have triangle ones available for your use!

 Draw the template onto paper or card for ease.

 You will need to add an overlap onto the top of the template, this will create a channel for the rope.
 Add a measurement of 1″ (2.5cm) to the top edge of the template.

 Cut out the template.

 Position the template onto the WRONG side of the oil cloth and draw around the shape using a pencil.
 Think about how you position the template if you are working with a pattern.

 Putting a shape (such as a boat from our seaside fabric) in the centre of the pennant can look forced.
 Instead try putting this off to one side.
 Keep directional fabrics up the right way (such as our seaside scene) and make sure the template sits straight on the fabric.

 Cut around the drawn template.
 You will need to complete this for all of your pennants.

 We decided to work with 11 pennants (5 large rectangles, 6 small rectangles), alternate small and large rectangles (finishing and starting with the smaller rectangles).
 Think about how many pennants you require and the order of your pennants, so that you can cut out the correct number.